 More and more people are thought to be looking for food with a story.
 This is especially true of millennials who value individuality, uniqueness, and adventure.
 Dining out is a way to experience food from all over the world and to share that experience with friends.

-While Millennials are often looking for adventures, they also value local foods.
-Whether locally grown produce, locally raised beef, artisan or handcrafted bread, cheese or beer, Millennials want to know where their food and drink is coming from and how the food they eat is harvested.
+While millennials are often looking for adventures, they also value local foods.
+Whether locally grown produce, locally raised beef, artisan or handcrafted bread, cheese, or beer, millennials want to know where their food and drink is coming from and how the food they eat is harvested.
 They are also conscious of the fact that buying local keeps money in their communities.

-According to the Buzztime article Millennial Dining Trends You Should Know, Millennials view dining as a social event and prefer communal tables when eating out.
+A number of millennials view dining as a social event and prefer communal tables when eating out.
 Communal dining is something to think about when planning your restaurant seating and dining room.

 But millennials aren’t cheap.
 They expect good, healthy food at reasonable prices.
-This is a distinctive change from the super-sized, all-you-can-eat sales tactics of the 1990s and early 2000s and has spurred tremendous growth in the fast-casual restaurant sector, with chains like Chipotle and Panera Bread.
+This is a distinctive change from the super-sized, all-you-can-eat sales tactics of the 1990s and early 2000s and has spurred tremendous growth in the fast-casual restaurant sector, with chains like Chipotle, Panda Express and Panera Bread.

 Is this the end of Starbucks?
-According to the National Restaurant Association, Millennials prefer fast food, deli food and pizza over coffee and casual or fine dining.
+According to the National Restaurant Association, millennials prefer fast food, deli food, and pizza, over coffee and casual or fine dining.

-According to a report from the Nielsen Perishables Group, 30 percent of Millennials eat foods that are certified as organic foods.
+According to a report from the Nielsen Perishables Group, 30 percent of millennials eat foods that are certified as organic foods.
 There is increasing evidence to show that the American consumer is more concerned with healthy eating than ever before.

-In it’s National Household Survey, the National Restaurant Association reports that 81 percent of adults polled thought there were more healthy options available on restaurant menus than there were two years ago.
+Meanwhile, in its National Household Survey, the National Restaurant Association reported that 81 percent of adults polled thought there were more healthy options available on restaurant menus than in the previous two years of the study.